NVIDIA/cuda-samples/Samples/3_CUDA_Features/README.md

 In addition to that, it demonstrates the use of the new CUDA function attribute cudaFuncAttributeMaxDynamicSharedMemorySize that allows the application to reserve an extended amount of shared memory than it is available by default.

 ### [dmmaTensorCoreGemm](./dmmaTensorCoreGemm)
 CUDA sample demonstrates double precision GEMM computation using the Double precision Warp Matrix Multiply and Accumulate (WMMA) API introduced with CUDA 11 in Ampere chip family tensor cores for faster matrix operations.
-This sample also uses async copy provided by cuda pipeline interface for gmem to shmem async loads which improves kernel performance and reduces register presssure.
+This sample also uses async copy provided by cuda pipeline interface for gmem to shmem async loads which improves kernel performance and reduces register pressure.
 Further, this sample also demonstrates how to use cooperative groups async copy interface over a group for performing gmem to shmem async loads.

 ### [globalToShmemAsyncCopy](./globalToShmemAsyncCopy)
 This sample implements matrix multiplication which uses asynchronous copy of data from global to shared memory when on compute capability 8.0 or higher.
 Also demonstrates arrive-wait barrier for synchronization.